 Aidan lives in the midlands of Ireland with his wife and family.

 I is for Independent

 I do not work for Microsoft.
 If you’re just taking a quick dip into this blog and see something that is pro-Microsoft then it is because I really feel that way.
 We MVPs are meant to be independent experts.
 I neither get any payment for Microsoft nor do I own any Microsoft shares.
 Dig a little deeper on this site and you will find that I am critical of Microsoft and I disagree with them on things from time to time , and my independent comments occasionally upset a few blue badges in Sales & Marketing – just remember that you don’t have to like everything on the menu to like the restaurant.

-I do work for a Microsoft distributor, specialising in and selling the technologies that I focus on.
+I do work for a Microsoft partner, deploying and selling the technologies that I focus on.
 I blog about what I have chosen to work with.
 There is no agenda.
 I do work with Microsoft from time to time on events, or product feedback.
 In the long run, I hope that helps improve knowledge of or quality of products for the end user like you and me.